dapangmao/minitwit/README.md

 [Flask](https://github.com/mitsuhiko/flask) is a light-weight web framework for Python, which is well documented and clearly written.
 Its Github depository provides a few examples, which includes [minitwit](https://github.com/mitsuhiko/flask/tree/master/examples/minitwit).
 The `minittwit` website enjoys a few basic features of social network such as following, login/logout.
 The demo site on GAE is [http://minitwit-123.appspot.com](http://minitwit-123.appspot.com).
 The Github depo is [https://github.com/dapangmao/minitwit](https://github.com/dapangmao/minitwit).

 [Google App Engine](https://appengine.google.com/) or GAE is a major public clouder service besides Amazon EC2.

-Most importantly, GAE is friendly to Python users, possibly because Guido van Rossum worked there and personally created Python datastore interface.
+Among the four languages(Java/Python/Go/PHP) it supports, GAE is friendly to Python users, possibly because Guido van Rossum worked there and personally created Python datastore interface.
 As for me, it is a good choice for a Flask app.

 ####Step1: download GAE SDK and GAE Flask skeleton